open-city/civic-json-worker/README.md

 ```

 `python run_update_test.py` to test the run_update process.

 `green test/integration -vvv` to test the API.

-`green test/integration -vvv --run-coverage` to test the API with code coverage
+`green test/integration -vvv --run-coverage` to test the API with code coverage.

+`green test/ run_update_test.py -vvv --run-coverage` to run everything at once.

 ### Migrations